Reltdeats/spine-phaser-ce/README.md

 # spine-phaser-ce
 Spine runtimes plugin for Phaser CE.

+## Features

+- Full support of the last Spine version (4.x.x).
+- Support for Canvas and WebGL.
+- Support for Canvas mesh.

 ## Requisites

 - Phaser CE 2.20.0 or newer (not tested with older versions).